I invested money through robo-advisors - and was disappointed - Breaking Latest News

 Anyone who has never dealt with the subject must understand that returns are always associated with risk.
 If I want to have the chance for more growth, I have to accept that I can lose some of the money.

-In my test, I decide to take full risk.
+Rewind three years: In my test I decide to take full risk.
 Based on this, the computer then determines the appropriate investment strategy.
-Here I can already see the first problem: There are only a handful of ready-made investment strategies, and I will now be assigned to one of them.
+Here I see the first problem.
+There are only a handful of ready-made investment strategies, and I’ll now match one of them.
 At this point I would have wished for more individuality.

 I can opt for one again equity ratio decide and choose the maximum that is possible: 70 percent equity quota.
 Personally, I would have taken even more, but the AI won’t allow that.